What is quality of service?

 Enterprise networks need to provide predictable and measurable services as applications -- such as voice, video and delay-sensitive data -- to traverse a network.
 Organizations use QoS to meet the traffic requirements of sensitive applications, such as real-time voice and video, and to prevent the degradation of quality caused by packet loss, delay and jitter.

 Organizations can reach a QoS by using certain tools and techniques, such as jitter buffer and traffic shaping.
 For many organizations, QoS is included in the service-level agreement (SLA) with their network service provider to guarantee a certain level of network performance.

-The term Class of Service (CoS) is sometimes used interchangeably with QoS.
-However, they are slightly different.
-CoS technology does not specifically guarantee a level of service in terms of bandwidth, and it approaches traffic control from a less granular perspective.
-In many cases though, whether someone refers to CoS or QoS, they are likely talking about the same thing.
+Class of service (CoS) is sometimes used interchangeably with QoS, though they are slightly different.
+CoS technology does not specifically guarantee a level of service in terms of bandwidth, and it approaches traffic control from a less-granular perspective.
+In many cases, whether someone refers to CoS or QoS, they are likely talking about the same concept.

-Organizations can measure QoS quantitatively by using several parameters, including the following:
+Organizations can measure QoS quantitatively by using several parameters: